 MySQL and the MySQL server should now be installed.
 A sample configuration file is installed into

 /etc/my.cnf.
 An init script, to start and stop the server, is installed into

 /etc/init.d/mysqld.
 To start the MySQL server use service:

 To enable the server to be started and stopped automatically during boot, use chkconfig:

 Which enables the MySQL server to be started (and stopped) automatically at the specified the run levels.

-For Debian 7, Ubuntu 12, and Ubuntu 14, MySQL can be installed using the MySQL APT Repository instead of the platform's native software repository.
+On Debian, Ubuntu, and Kubuntu, MySQL can be installed using the MySQL APT Repository instead of the platform's native software repository.
 See Section 2.5.3, “Installing MySQL on Linux Using the MySQL APT Repository” for details.

 Before installing, make sure that you update your